CBDOO at your service

 CBX and CBDX: future and legality

-In short, CBX is a scientifically intriguing cannabinoid with no immediate application, while CBDX represents an opportunistic market response to changing regulations.
-Both are totally legal for the time being, despite the lack of research into them.
-And there's a reason for this.
-In France, as in most of Europe, CBD and its derivatives are classified as dietary supplements, and as such they join the long list of products, sometimes sold in pharmacies, whose real interest and benefits are often questioned by scientists, in the same way that vitamin mixtures are said to be useless or even dangerous[1 ; 2].
+In France, as in most of Europe, CBD and its derivatives are classified as dietary supplements, and as such they join the long list of products, sometimes sold in pharmacies, whose interest and real benefits are often questioned by scientists, in the same way that vitamin mixtures are said to be useless or even dangerous[1 ; 2].

 Nevertheless, as the French Minister of Health reminded us on France Inter when HHC was banned, this type of product "fills a hole in the market "[3].
 A hole left by a banned but known product, with certain proven beneficial effects, to the benefit of products whose effects are as obscure as they are potentially dangerous.